ckuelker/quick-guide-en-us/Dev/HPC/taskset.md

 pid 32677's current affinity mask: ff
 ```

 The mask is a bit mask.
-For this example the process has the affinity to run on
+For this example, the process has the affinity to run
-all CPUs hex `0xff` = binary `11111111` = decimal 8 cores.
-That the system has
+on all CPUs hex `0xff` = binary `11111111` = decimal 8 cores.
+That the system
-8 cores can easy confirmed with [numctl](./numa.html)
+has 8 cores can be easily confirmed with [numctl](numa.md).

 ```bash
 numactl --hardware